Way2endowed4stingyevenings/llama3.2/README.md

 # llama3.2
-Build a LLM app with RAG to chat with PDF using Llama 3.2 running locally on your computer
+Build a LLM app with RAG to chat with PDF using Llama 3.2 running locally on your computer.
+Llama 3.2, which includes small and medium-sized vision LLMs (11B and 90B), and lightweight, text-only models (1B and 3B) that fit onto edge and mobile devices, including pre-trained and instruction-tuned versions.
+The Llama 3.2 1B and 3B models support context length of 128K tokens and are state-of-the-art in their class for on-device use cases like summarization, instruction following, and rewriting tasks running locally at the edge.
+These models are enabled on day one for Qualcomm and MediaTek hardware and optimized for Arm processors.
+Supported by a broad ecosystem, the Llama 3.2 11B and 90B vision models are drop-in replacements for their corresponding text model equivalents, while exceeding on image understanding tasks compared to closed models, such as Claude 3 Haiku.
+Unlike other open multimodal models, both pre-trained and aligned models are available to be fine-tuned for custom applications using torchtune and deployed locally using torchchat.